 Almost Done With Your DIY Oak Cabinet Makeover!

-After your cabinets and cabinet door are dry, you can attach the hinges back onto the doors and onto the cabinet base.
+After your cabinets and cabinet doors are dry, you can attach the hinges back onto the doors and onto the cabinet base.
 My cabinets did not have any hardware on them, so I’ll be drilling holes for new handles.
 I had some extra silver drawer pulls from our last kitchen renovation that I spray painted to modernize them!
 I’ll be adding those on in the next couple weeks.

 I LOVE how the cabinets look now!
 It took me a few hours to get everything painted, but it was definitely worth it!
 The new color completely changes the look of the oak cabinets.
 This oak cabinet makeover has such a big impact!